microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/removecontentheaderaction.md

 ---
 title: "removeContentHeaderAction resource type"
-description: "Action specifies the details on the content header to be removed from the information, if applicable."
+description: "Represents an action that specifies the details on the content header to be removed from the information, if applicable."
 localization_priority: Normal
 author: "tommoser"
 ms.prod: "microsoft.informationprotection"